Rapidly changing attitudes toward Western design (Taishō, Part 2A)

 A corollary term, yōkan (洋館), came into being at this same time, meaning “Western-style buildings”, but just as with the culinary term, it referred to the Japanese version of European architecture, focused particularly on the Meiji and Taishō eras.
 After Taishō, it’s simply referred to as kindai kenchiku (近代建築), “modern architecture”.

 Architecture was far from an exception, and many Western-style constructions sprang up across the country.
 A still-extant red-brick neoclassical example is Tokyo’s Ministry of Justice Building (Hōmushōhonkan 法務省本館, now with 旧, “old” appended, Hōmushōkyūhonkan, as it is no longer in primary use).
-Already an architect of note for some 20 years in his native Germany, Wilhelm Böckmann was invited by the Meiji government in 1886 to rebuild Tokyo into a modern capital.
-A year later, he had his partner Hermann Ende join him, and together they designed the Ministry of Justice.
+Already an architect of note for some 20 years in his native Germany, Wilhelm Böckmann was invited in 1886 by the Meiji government to rebuild Tokyo into a modern capital.
+A year later, he had his partner, Hermann Ende, join him, and together they designed the Ministry of Justice.

 After some delays caused by the First Sino-Japanese War and the Russo-Japanese War, the station was finally opened in 1914.
-Though it shares several features with the Böckmann-Ende design both in terms of style and materials, the two stand in stark contrast: The Ministry of Justice would look at home in any European capital of the day, while Tatsuno’s design is unmistakably Japanese, intended as, and remaining, to some extent, a national symbol.
+Though it shares several features with the Böckmann-Ende design both in terms of style and materials, the two stand in stark contrast: The Ministry of Justice Building would look at home in any European capital of the day, while Tatsuno’s design is unmistakably Japanese, intended as, and remaining to some extent, a national symbol.

-Also in the Marunouchi (丸の内) area where Tokyo Station sits, the Marine Insurance Building completed in 1917 was the first building to be designated a biru (ビル).
+Also in the Marunouchi (丸の内) area where Tokyo Station sits, the Marine Insurance Building, completed in 1917, was the first building to be designated a biru (ビル).
 Short for the kanaized English word “building” (birudingu, ビルディング), the word has come to describe most office buildings in Japan.
-Although much more restrained in terms of ornamentation, the facade shows a progression of the Japanese-Western style toward an Art Deco sleekness and consolidation of details into geometrical shapes.
+Although much more restrained in terms of ornamentation, the facade shows a progression of the Japanese-Western style toward an Art-Deco sleekness and consolidation of details into geometrical shapes.

-The use of the term biru is an interesting linguistic point as well: Foreign words, and in particular English ones were borrowed into Japanese at an unprecedented rate at this time.
+The use of the term biru is an interesting linguistic point as well: Foreign words, and in particular English ones, were borrowed into Japanese at an unprecedented rate at this time.
 Some of these words, apart from mobo and moga, which I’ve already remarked on, include mama and papa, which came to nearly supplant the native terms.
-But again, words that derive from foreign ones but have been so altered by Japanese usage as to be nearly unrecognizable include rumpen and saboru.
+But again, words that derive from foreign ones but have been so altered by Japanese usage as to be nearly unrecognizable, include rumpen and saboru.
 In Japanese, ルンペン, meaning “loafer”, comes from German Lumpenproletariat and サボる, “to skip” (work or class), comes from French sabotage, respectively.
 The latter is interestingly written in mixed kana with -ru appended in hiragana to turn the borrowed, abbreviated word into a Japanese verb.

-The Ginza Wako building (銀座和光) provides an excellent example of the epochal sweep from Edo village to Taishō modernity: watchmaker Kazutaru Hattori identified as ideal the location of the wooden Asano Newspaper building (朝野新聞社屋 Chōyashinbunshaoku), commanding a central crossing of Ginza for his new shop.
-He purchased and razed the old structure, replacing it with a Europeanized one incorporating a clock tower in 1894.
+The Ginza Wako building (銀座和光) provides an excellent example of the epochal sweep from Edo village to Taishō modernity: watchmaker Hattori Kintarō (服部 金太郎) identified the location of the wooden Asano Newspaper building (朝野新聞社屋, Chōyashinbunshaoku) as ideal for his new shop, commanding a central crossing of Ginza for his new shop.
+Incidentally, Hattori’s business was to evolve into an internationally well-known one: Seiko.
+He purchased and razed the old structure, replacing it with a Europeanized one, incorporating a clock tower in 1894.